nerevu/CVInsight/README.md

 - **Plugin Resume Processor**: Processes resumes using the loaded plugins
 - **LLM Service**: Centralized service for interacting with language models

+For detailed documentation about the plugin architecture and creating custom plugins, please refer to our [Plugin System Wiki Page](https://github.com/Gaurav-Kumar98/Resume-Analysis/wiki/Plugin-System).

 ### Creating Custom Plugins

 You can create custom plugins by inheriting from the `BasePlugin` class and implementing the required methods: